 – Is Selling on Etsy Worth It?
 How I Helped Fund our Family Sabbatical by Selling Vintage Craft Supplies

-Our Family Sabbatical
+Our Family Sabbatical Gone Wrong

-We hope to sleep in parking lots (there’s a sentence I never thought I’d say), people’s driveways, and assorted municipally-owned free camping spots, and to spend our days touring quaint villages on our bicycles or watching our kids play on the beach.
+We hoped to sleep in parking lots (there’s a sentence I never thought I’d say), people’s driveways, and assorted municipally-owned free camping spots, and to spend our days touring quaint villages on our bicycles or watching our kids play on the beach.

 While the idea of campervanning around Europe is nothing new, what I couldn’t find online (or anywhere else) was much information about how to take a motorhome from North America to Europe for an extended trip.